mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 RTCP feedback given by {{!RFC3550}} and the RTP profiles in use.

-Most statements about "QUIC" in {{rtcp-mapping}} are applicable to both RTP encapsulated in QUIC streams and RTP encapsulated in QUIC datagrams.
+Most statements about "QUIC" in {{rtcp-mapping}} are applicable to both RTP encapsulated in QUIC STREAM frames and RTP encapsulated in DATAGRAMs.
 The differences are described in {{roc-d}} and {{roc-s}}.

 > **Editor's Note:** Additional discussion of bandwidth minimization could go in